Math, Reading, and Tutoring Help at Home

 Final thoughts

 Some children need reading intervention.
 Some need math help.
 Some need tutoring.
-Some need confidence before any of the other pieces can work.
+Some need confidence before any of the other pieces can really work.
 This hub is here to help you sort the problem before you try to solve it.

 Start with the clearest struggle